yuktha18-04/EmoSense-Emotion_Detection/README.md

-# 🎤 Real-Time MULTILINGUAL Emotion Detection from Speech Signals
+# 🎤 Real-Time Multilingual Emotion Detection from Speech Signals

 ## 📌 Project Overview
 This project is a *Real-Time Emotion Detection System* that analyzes emotions from voice recordings using *Flask (Python) & Node.js* for backend processing and *React.js* for frontend visualization.
 The system transcribes audio, translates non-English text, and classifies emotions using a pre-trained *RoBERTa-based model*.